sprout2000/leafview/README.md

 You can download the latest version of _LeafView_ from the releases page here:<br />
 [https://github.com/sprout2000/leafview/releases](https://github.com/sprout2000/leafview/releases)

+_Note: No code signing has been done except for the macOS version._

 ## :green_book: Usage

 ### :keyboard: Keyboard Shortcuts